alanng10/Alga/Docue/a.md

 The join is on Alpha.

-Alpha Intel make Compute as defined in Class Lang and Secane by Alan Ng.
+Alpha Intel release Compute as defined in Class Lang and Secane by Alan Ng.